Wacom-Developer/personal-knowledge-library/docs/knowledge/services/session.md

     id : str
         Unique session id, which will be the same for the same external user id, tenant, and instance of the service. auth_token : str
-        Authentication key used to identify an external user within private knowledge. tenant_id : str
+        Authentication key is used to identify an external user within private knowledge. tenant_id : str
         Tenant id.
     refresh_token : Optional[str]